What is Hygraph and how is it used in a multi-tenant real estate platform?

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection.
-Learn more.
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications ensure that Hygraph meets international standards for information security and data protection.
+Note: For more details, see the Secure Features page.
+Source

 Use Cases & Customer Success